+977-9841673696

 • Loss of appetite, nausea (or vomiting)

-• Restlessness, disturbed sleep, frequently wake up
+• Restlessness, disturbed sleep, frequently waking up

 Treatment